 Australia

 From the red desert center to the rain forest of the northeast, and the city centers of the south and east coast, Australia is a very beautiful and deeply varied country.
-I traveled to Australia in July of 2007, first traveling to Melbourne before making my way to the Red Center at Uluru (Ayers Rock).
-After a drive to Alice Springs, I flew to Cairns were I visited Port Douglas and the Great Barrier Reef and Kuranda and the Northeast Rain Forest.
-My final stop was to the beautiful city of Sydney.
-I would love to return to Australia and plan on doing so one day.
+We traveled to Australia in July of 2007 and returned in 2016.
+On our first trip, we traveled to Melbourne before making our way to the Red Center at Uluru (Ayers Rock).
+After a drive to Alice Springs, we flew to Cairns were we visited Port Douglas and the Great Barrier Reef as well as Kuranda and the Northeast Rain Forest.
+On our next stop, we traveled to the beautiful city of Sydney.
+In 2016, we traveled back to Sydney and then to Perth on the west coast, were we also visited Fremantle.
+We both fully expect to return to Australia in the next 5 years.

 The Aborigines are believed to have migrated to Australia about 40,000 years ago.
 Australia was discovered by the Europeans when Dutch explorer Willem Jansz, van Amsterdam came across the continent in 1605.
 The Dutch named the region New Holland, but never settled it.
 In 1770 Captain James Cook claimed the continent for Britain.
 This lead, in 1778, to the formation of the colony of New South Wales.